gourmetjs/gourmet-ssr/docs/getting-started.md

 });
 ```

-Before to run your server, you have to install the Gourmet SSR Client Library that loads and executes your Gourmet SSR bundles.
+Don't forget to install the Gourmet SSR Client Library that loads and executes your Gourmet SSR bundles.
 This one needs to go inside `dependencies` because your server depends on it.

 ```text
 $ npm install @gourmet/client-lib --save